1smii/elk_stack/README.md

 # Preparation
-The repository contains the docker-compose file ready for test the Kibana and Elasticsearch tools You will have an Elasticsearch and Kibana running in few seconds, using the default configuration.
+The repository contains the docker-compose file ready for test the Kibana and Elasticsearch tools version 7.16.0 You will have an Elasticsearch and Kibana running in few seconds, using the default configuration.

 _You are able to create your own configuration by creating a configuration file for Elasticsearch also Kibana_